95th Guards Rifle Division: Battles in the Dniepr Bend

 On November 13 the 2nd Ukrainian Front gained several small bridgeheads on both sides of Cherkasy and quickly expanded the one north until it threatened to engulf the city and tear open the front of German 8th Army.
 Ten days later, with gaps in its front lines around the Cherkasy bridgehead and north of Kryvyi Rih, the chief of staff of that Army pleaded for permission to stage a general withdrawal but this was denied.
 During November and the first three weeks of December Konev was content to fight a battle of attrition with the 1st Panzer and 8th Armies which he could better afford, gradually clearing the right bank of the Dniepr north to Cherkasy.
 In recognition of its role in this fighting, on December 10 the 95th Guards was awarded the Order of the Red Banner.
 As of December 1 it had been serving as a separate division in 5th Guards Army, but as of the beginning of January it had returned to 32nd Guards Corps.

 The Front was ordered over to the defensive on December 20 as replacements were absorbed by the fighting units and supplies were replenished.
 On January 5 it threw a powerful blow directly at the boundary between the 8th and 6th German Armies which broke through and swept northward, reaching nearly to Kirovograd in a matter of hours.
 The next day the attack swept north and south around the city, encircling the XXXXVII Panzer Corps, which was forced to break out and abandon the city on January 8.
 Appalling freeze-and-thaw weather brought the offensive to a premature end on the 16th.
-On January 24 a Front reconnaissance-in-force hit a nearly 20km-wide stretch of 8th Army's line between Cherkasy and Kirovograd where there was no more than one infantryman for every 15 metres of front and penetrated deeply.
+On January 24 a Front reconnaissance-in-force hit a nearly 20 km-wide stretch of 8th Army's line between Cherkasy and Kirovograd where there was no more than one infantryman for every 15 metres of front and penetrated deeply.
 This marked the start of the start of the encirclement battle of Korsun–Cherkassy which continued until February 16 but did not involve 5th Guards Army or the 95th Guards directly.

 During the Kirovograd offensive on January 15, near the village of Gruzskoye, Jr. Sgt.
 Bari Galeevich Gabdrakhmanov, a gunner of the 233rd Guards Artillery Regiment, was involved in repelling a German counterattack.
 As gun layer he knocked out a tank and two assault guns and destroyed two machine guns.
 The gun crew was eventually reduced to himself and a loader.
 After firing the last available round of ammunition he continued to engage with a machine gun until he was seriously wounded.
 Gabdrakhmanov died of his wounds on January 23 and was buried at Kirovograd.
 On September 13 he would be posthumously made a Hero of the Soviet Union.